Prathap2000/SQL-Server-to-GCP-BigQuery-/README.md

-# SQL-Server-to-GCP-BigQuery-
-data migration from ms sql server to gcp bigquery

- Python program designed to export data from a SQL Server database to Google Cloud Storage (GCS) and then transfer it to BigQuery.
-Here's a brief overview of what the script does:

-1. **Importing Libraries**: The script imports necessary libraries including `tkinter` for GUI, `filedialog` for file selection, `pyodbc` for SQL Server connection, `csv` for CSV file operations, `os` for operating system operations, and Google Cloud libraries for interacting with GCS and BigQuery.

-2. **Global Variables**: It defines some global variables including `JSON_AUTH_FILE_PATH` and `stop_transfer`.

-3. **Functions**:
-   - `append_to_console`: Appends messages to the console output.
-   - `get_current_datetime`: Gets the current date and time.
-   - `export_to_gcs`: Exports data from SQL Server to GCS.
-   - `transfer_to_bigquery`: Transfers data from GCS to BigQuery.
-   - `validate_ui_fields`: Validates the user interface fields.
-   - `export_and_transfer_button_click`: Initiates the export and transfer process when the corresponding button is clicked.
-   - `select_json_file`: Allows the user to select a JSON authentication file.
-   - `stop_button_click`: Stops the data transfer process.
-   - `save_ui_data`: Saves the user interface data to a text file.

-4. **Main GUI Setup**:
-   - It creates a main window using `tkinter`.
-   - Sets up labels, entry fields, buttons, and console output for user interaction and feedback.

-5. **Event Loop**: Starts the GUI event loop to handle user interactions.

-This script provides a graphical interface for users to specify SQL Server details, GCS bucket, BigQuery dataset, and project ID.
-It then exports data from SQL Server to GCS and transfers it to BigQuery.
-The console output provides feedback on the progress of the export and transfer operations.
-Additionally, it saves UI data to a text file for record-keeping.
+# SQL Server to GCP BigQuery Data Migration

+This Python script facilitates the migration of data from a Microsoft SQL Server database to Google Cloud Platform's BigQuery.
+It exports data to Google Cloud Storage (GCS) first and then transfers it to BigQuery.
+Below is an overview of its functionality and setup.

+## Overview

+The script provides a graphical user interface (GUI) using tkinter for:

+- Setting SQL Server connection details.
+- Specifying GCS bucket, BigQuery dataset, and GCP project ID.
+- Initiating and monitoring the data export and transfer processes.
+- Logging progress and messages to the console.

+## Features

+### Libraries Used

+- **tkinter**: GUI toolkit for Python.
+- **pyodbc**: SQL Server connection library.
+- **csv**: Handling CSV files.
+- **os**: Operating system operations.
+- **Google Cloud Libraries**: Interacting with GCS and BigQuery.

+### Functions

+- **append_to_console**: Appends messages to the GUI console output.
+- **get_current_datetime**: Retrieves the current date and time.
+- **export_to_gcs**: Exports SQL Server data to GCS.
+- **transfer_to_bigquery**: Transfers data from GCS to BigQuery.
+- **validate_ui_fields**: Validates user interface fields.
+- **export_and_transfer_button_click**: Initiates export and transfer processes.
+- **select_json_file**: Allows selection of a JSON authentication file.
+- **stop_button_click**: Stops the data transfer process.
+- **save_ui_data**: Saves user interface data to a text file.

+## Usage

+1. **Setup**:
+   - Install necessary Python libraries (`pyodbc`, `google-cloud-storage`, `google-cloud-bigquery`).
+   - Ensure you have a Google Cloud project with BigQuery and Cloud Storage enabled.

+2. **Configuration**:
+   - Modify `JSON_AUTH_FILE_PATH` and other global variables as needed.
+   - Set SQL Server connection details and GCP credentials in the GUI.

+3. **Execution**:
+   - Run the script (`sqltobig1.py`) to open the GUI.
+   - Enter details in the GUI fields.
+   - Click the "Export and Transfer" button to start the migration process.

+4. **Console Output**:
+   - Monitor progress and messages in the GUI console.
+   - Use the "Stop" button to halt the process if necessary.

+## Additional Notes

+- This project assumes familiarity with Python, SQL Server, Google Cloud Platform, and BigQuery.
+- Ensure proper authentication and authorization for GCP services.
+- For issues or improvements, please submit a GitHub issue or pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Feel free to adjust the sections and details based on additional features or specific configurations relevant to your implementation.
+This README provides a clear overview of the project's purpose, setup instructions, features, and usage guidelines.